iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> Love never keeps a man from pursuing his destiny.
+> To handle yourself, use your head; to handle others, use your heart.
 >
-> — Paulo Coelho
+> — Eleanor Roosevelt

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->